fennel-ai/client/docs/pages/api-reference/sources.md

       - a `float` representing `{seconds}.{microseconds}` since the epoch
       - an [ISO-8601](https://docs.python.org/3/library/datetime.html#datetime.date.fromisoformat) formatted `str`.
    - The timestamp supplied should be no older than the retention window of the stream.
-   - For `latest`, Fennel will begin consuming records that come into Kinesis a few minutes after `sync()` is called.
+   - For `latest`, Fennel will begin consuming records that come into Kinesis a few minutes after `commit()` is called.
 For a completely deterministic position, use `at_timestamp`.
 See [Kinesis ShardIteratorType](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html#API_GetShardIterator_RequestSyntax) for more info.
 4. `format: Optional[str]` - The format of the incoming data.
 Currently only `"json"` is supported